LAJW/fugazi/DOCS.md

 `( sum value key container -> sum ) -> sum -> container -> sum`

+Reduce any container to a sum.
+Sum is the state shared between iterations.
+Asynchronous callbacks are always executed in the order of elements in the original container.
+Synchronizes stream and returns promise resolving to sum.

 ## F.filter

 *(Added in 0.1.0)*

 `( value key container -> boolean ) -> container -> container`

+`pattern -> container -> container`

+Create copy of a container with values matching the pattern.
+Pattern may either be a function returning boolean or a `F.match` pattern.
+Pattern may be asynchronous - in that case end container will be returned through promise.
+In case of a stream - filtering stream will be reduced.

 ## F.find